SamueleGiraudo/Calimba/Help.md

     * ((0 * 2 * 4 * 0') # (2 * 4 * 6 * 2'))
 ```

-Let us clarify what is meant by replacing all free occurrences.
+Let us clarify what is meant by "replacing all free occurrences".
 In the phrase
 ```
 let x = 1 * 3 in
 x * (let x = 0 # 2 in x * 0)